django-guardian/django-guardian/docs/configuration.rst

 .. note::

-   The Guardian anonymous user is different to the Django Anonymous user.
+   The Guardian anonymous user is different from the Django Anonymous user.
 The Django Anonymous user does not have an entry in the database, however the Guardian anonymous user does.
 This means that the following code will return an unexpected result: